cloudwalkerfre/DreamScript/README.md

 - ctrl+6: Transition
 - ctrl+7: Shot

-Print: command+p, you can print your script as PDF (CSS-optimization: US Letter)
+Print: command+p, you can print your script as PDF (It's chrome's build-in function, I only CSS-optimized it as: US Letter)